Traffic Management Hi-Vis Requirements (UK)

 • Ignoring the required hi-vis class

-• Using worn or faded garments
+• Using worn, faded or damaged garments

-• Incorrect placement of branding
+• Incorrect placement of logos or branding

 šŸ‘‰ Related guide: Workwear Logo Placement Guide